The kind of homestyle weeknight braise that you’ll probably never find in a restaurant.

 Hinava is a traditional native dish of the Kadazandusun people in the state of Sabah, which is a method of cooking saltwater or freshwater fish using lime juice.

 The star of this dish is fenugreek, along with the freshest fish possible.
-When Nisha first introduced it to her daughter, it was “the most delicious thing I had ever eaten”.

 Natasha learned how to make this dish from her mother (who she assumes learned it from her mother), and craves it on gloomy rainy days.